Tensorized orbitals for computational chemistry: Controling the accuracy of TCI-built MPS.

 \end{itemize} We have similar definitions for other objects such as the Coulomb potential $1/|\vec r_1-\vec r_2|$ or other objects that need to be cast onto MPO/MPS.
 We observe that all these errors decrease exponentially with the rank $\chi$.
 In the case of the normalization error, the error eventually saturates to $\epsilon_{\mathrm norm} \sim 1/2^n$ when it becomes limited by the discretization.

 Fig. \ref{fig:errMH_v_errInt} shows these three errors for the case of the 1s orbital of the hydrogen atom for $n=12,16$ and $20$.
 All three error closely follow each other within a $O(1)$ multiplicative factor and display a very fast decay.
-For a given $\chi$, the error is typically smaller by running TCI for a larger value, say $\chi'=150 >\chi$ then compressing the result down to $\chi$ using SVD.
-This is the preferred algorithm when the time to obtain the MPS is not the limiting step.
-Both this algorithm (full lines) and the direct approach with rank $\chi$ are shown in Fig. \ref{fig:errMH_v_errInt}c

-\subsection{Direct compression of the $V_{ijkl}$ tensor using TCI.}
+\section{Direct compression of the $V_{ijkl}$ tensor using TCI.}

 Large chemistry computations often require thousands of orbitals.
 For such large values of $M$, storing the $V_{ijkl}$ tensor in memory can become a bottleneck, as it contains $\sim M^4$ elements.
 The computing part can also become a significant part of the computation, even when using Gaussians, in particular for relatively light methods such as DFT.
 A common approach to alleviate this problem is to build a so-called "auxiliary basis" made of $O(M)$ Gaussians \cite{weigend2002}.
 The products $\phi_{ij}(\vec r) \equiv \phi_i(\vec r) \phi_j(\vec r)$ are expanded onto this auxiliary basis set (the associated tensor has $\sim M^3$ elements).
 Then, only the Coulomb matrix elements between the auxiliary orbitals need to be computed.
 This approach reduces the memory footprint to $\sim M^3$ and works well but it requires the fine tuning of the auxiliary basis which is a source of extra loss in accuracy.